rustymotors/server/docs/server.md

 ```

 ## Create Your PostgreSQL Database Tables

-Execute `/migrations/1-2.sql` to setup your database tables on the server.
+To configure your initial database state, run the following at the command prompt:
+* `./scripts/migrate.sh`

 ## Installing